 2. Open-ended Surveys

 In these surveys, instead of adding four or more options for every question, the scope for responses is left open.
-Since the questions in open-ended surveys can’t be answered in yes or no, these can generate a lot of valuable insights about the perception of your products and brand.
+Since the questions in open-ended surveys can’t be answered in yes or no, these can generate a lot of valuable insights about the perception of your brand and products.

 3. Focus Group Surveys